 The above items are only highlights of this plan.
-For a full description of your coverage, continue reading your certificate of coverage section.

-The plan includes enrollment, risk management and other support services related to your Employer's Benefit Program.
+For a full description of your coverage, continue reading your certificate of coverage and if you make contributions to the plan, refer to your confirmation of coverage.
+The plan includes enrollment, risk management and other support services related to your Employer's benefit program.